-- 31. Subject to strict adherence to physical distancing, masking, screening and sanitation protocols, recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, may conduct indoor and outdoor operations subject to a capacity limit of up to 66% or 1 person per 100 square feet, according to Phase III guidelines.
-Recreational or entertainment businesses and historical/cultural establishments shall not operate after 10:00 p.m.
-Sunday through Thursday or after 10:30 p.m.
-Friday and Saturday. - 32.
+- 30. All indoor recreational or entertainment businesses and historical/cultural establishments, that are not venues of assembly, shall be closed during the Pause.
+This includes recreation or entertainment operations (e.g., pool tables, arcade games, or performances) within other establishments such as restaurants. - 31.
+Notwithstanding the above prohibition, museums and historical sites may remain open and allow up to one (1) visitor per 100 square feet of museum area open to visitors generally.
+Museums and historical sites shall not allow any group tours, classes, lectures or presentations during the Pause. - 32.
+Outdoor operations of any recreational/entertainment business or historical/cultural establishment may remain open, subject to social gathering size, physical distancing, masking, sanitation and other applicable requirements. - 33.
 All indoor and outdoor recreational and entertainment establishments, that are not venues of assembly, including historic/cultural establishments must develop a COVID-19 Control Plan which shall be available for inspection by the Task Force created by Executive Order 20-32.
-A template for COVID-19 Control Plans can be found at https://ReopeningRl.com. - 33.
+A template for COVID-19 Control Plans can be found at https://ReopeningRI.com. - 34.
 Nightclub operations must remain closed.